The Lowdown on the Hudson Valley

 For those who are interested in a more hands-on, active gastronomic experience, the Culinary Institute of America (CIA) in Hyde Park offers cooking, baking and wine classes for amateurs and seasoned cooks alike.

-Upon reserving your stay at the Hudson Valley Rose Bed and Breakfast, let us know if you’d like assistance with making a restaurant reservation and any dining preferences you may have.
-We’d be glad to share our recommendations with you.
+Upon reserving your stay at the Hudson Valley Rose Bed and Breakfast, we will provide you with our own curated list of favorite restaurants — but of course let us know if you’d like assistance with making a restaurant reservation and any dining preferences you may have.
+We’d be glad to share additional recommendations with you.

 Our region has so much to offer that it calls for multiple days to take it all in.
 Here, we break it down to bite-sized experiences by serving up our recommendations ala New York Times style — what to do when you have 36 hours to get to know the Hudson Valley, including in and around the Hudson Valley Rose Bed and Breakfast.